 - Grape Salad – for something light and creamy, try this sweet and crunchy summertime salad.

 If you make the recipe, rate it on the recipe card below and tag me on Instagram and use #simplystacie.
 I like sharing the photos on my Instagram stories!

 Tex Mex Lunch Bowl

-- 2 cups of cooked rice (cold or hot – whatever you prefer.
-I like it cold in this salad)
+- 2 cups cooked rice cold or hot – whatever you prefer.
+I like it cold in this salad

 - Whilst the chicken is cooking, heat up a small skillet with the remaining oil on a high heat.
 When it’s very hot, add the tortilla slices to the oil.
 Fry for approx. one minute until golden brown, then remove with a slotted spoon and place on some kitchen paper to drain off any excess fat.
 Sprinkle with the remaining fajita seasoning.

 - Divide the rice between two bowls.
 Arrange the sliced peppers, avocado, tomatoes, scallions and lettuce on top.
 Finally place the cooked chicken and fried tortilla strips on top.